 If you live in the USA or Canada, please note that The Octopus DVDs are in the PAL format and require a multi-region DVD player for playback.
 If you don't currently have one, Amazon offers a low cost model for around $60:

 You'll notice on the Amazon site that the Philips model (above) has more positive reviews than the cheapest DVD player (retailing for around $35.00).
-You can also buy a multi-region DVD player in stores.
+You can buy a multi-region DVD player in stores, but we haven't found one as economically priced as the Phillips model offered online.
+[If Amazon doesn't have one in stock, you should be able to find it at most retail outlets.]

 What you purchase is up to you, but we recommend you take some time to read the online customer reviews of each product before you make up your mind.
 You can get free shipping with most Amazon purchases over $50, and there is a return policy.
-If you're interested in watching top rated Italian language programs like Don Mateo, La Piovra, Il Commissario Montalbano and Rex in Rome, none of which are shown on North American television, a multi-region DVD player is a worthwhile investment.
+If you're interested in watching top rated Italian language programs like Don Mateo, La Piovra (The Octopus) and Commissario Montalbano, none of which are shown on North American television, a multi-region DVD player is a worthwhile investment.